 - Schoolwide Mobilization: Looking into support and collaboration from student organizations, peer education, the structure of the Chancellor’s Task Force and strategies to obtain student feedback.
 As well as looking into efforts to work with students’ parents and families, alumni and faculty and staff.

 - Ongoing Assessment: Looking into evaluation or programs, policies and the sexual & relationship violence bi-annual campus survey.
 Reviewing the methodology being used and how data is utilized.

 The task force is composed of the following members for 2021-22:

-- Rob Hradsky, vice president for the student experience and dean of students, co-chair
+- Rob Hradsky, vice president for the Student Experience, co-chair

 - Diane Lyden Murphy, dean, David B. Falk College of Sport and Human Dynamics, co-chair